Hadia2003/docker-mysql-nodejs-reactjs-app/README.md

 "Docker MySQL Node.js React.js App" is a comprehensive demonstration repo showcasing the capabilities of Docker and Docker Compose.
 With a focus on simplicity and efficiency, this project illustrates the integration of Docker containers for deploying a full-stack application.

-The repository features a React.js frontend application where users can enter their data and submit it.
-The submitted data is then securely transmitted to a Node.js backend server, which processes and persists it in a MySQL database.
-By utilizing Docker Compose, the entire application stack, including the frontend, backend, and database, can be effortlessly orchestrated and managed as isolated containers.

 ## Setup

 To set up the project, follow the steps below: